ndarville/ndarville.github.io/_posts/2013-11-10-a-bar-chart.markdown

 <h3 id="further-reading">Further Reading</h3>

-You can read the next chapters of Mike Bostocks bar-chart tutorials starting from [here][bar-tut-2].
+You can read the next chapters of Mike Bostock's bar-chart tutorials starting from [here][bar-tut-2].

 * <i>[How Selections Work][selections-howto]</i> by Mike Bostock
 * [API Reference for D3 Selections][selections-api]